cs24/cloud-inquisitor/docs/local-development/docker.rst

     docker-compose up -d db

-3. Setup database for Cloud Inquisitor and start the API server:
+3. Setup database for Cloud Inquisitor and start the API server (The db server takes a few moments to start the first time you turn it on.
+This command will fail if the db is not ready):

 ::